perezsan/Shadow-RPC-Operator/1-How-to-configure-RPC-node.md

 sudo dd if=/dev/zero of=/mnt/swapfile bs=1M count=350k
 ```
-it can take up to 5 minutes for the machine to make this size swapfile. sit tight.
+It can take up to 5 minutes for the machine to make this size swapfile.
+Sit tight.

-next is setting permissions and adding the swapfile to fstab, then edit the swapiness to 30.
+Next is setting permissions and adding the swapfile to fstab, then edit the swapiness to 30.
 ```
 sudo chmod 600 /mnt/swapfile